Biology - Chapter 15: Nervous Coordination and Muscles

 1. The action potential causes calcium ion channels on the sarcoplasmic reticulum to open

-2. Ca2+ ions diffuse into the muscle cytoplasm down the diffusion gradient
+2. Ca2+ ions released by the sarcoplasmic reticulum diffuse into the muscle cytoplasm down the diffusion gradient

 3. This causes the tropomyosin blocking the actin binding sites to change shape and pull away, uncovering the binding sites

-4. ATP molecules on the myosin heads bind to the actin filaments, forming a cross-bridge - they are hydrolysed to ADP
+4. ATP molecules attach to the myosin heads - the myosin heads then attach to the actin binding sites, forming a cross-bridge - the ATP is hydrolysed to ADP

-5. When they myosin heads attach to the actin filaments, they change their angle, pulling the actin filament along as they do so
+5. This releases energy for the myosin heads to bend so they change their angle, pulling the actin filament along as they do so

 6. A new ATP molecule binds to each myosin head so it detaches from the actin filament